 Legal Compliance for Social Media Influencers

 The norms of the Advertising Standards Council of India (ASCI), which works directly with the government, have not been legally enforceable till now, but the penalties for false and misleading advertising are set out in Section 21 of the Consumer Protection Act 2019.
 The penalty of 10 to 50 lakh INR (approximately) can be imposed by the Central Consumer Protection Authority (CCPA) on manufacturers, advertisers, and endorsers for misleading advertisement.
 The CCPA can also prohibit the influencer of a misleading ad from future endorsements for up to three years.

-Lawfluencers can be contacted at lawfluencers@gmail.com
+For any legal assistance, Lawfluencers can be contacted at hello@lawfluencers.com!

+Legal Compliance for Social Media Influencers